bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### envman

 The [Environment Variable Manager]((https://github.com/bitrise-io/envman)) used by the Bitrise CLI to isolate and manage [Environment Variables](/builds/available-environment-variables/) during the build.
-Our envman tool can be used independently of the Bitrise CLI if you want to connect tools, where one tool saves the Environment Variable and the other uses it.
+Our envman tool can be used independently of the Bitrise CLI if you want to connect tools, where one tool saves the Env Var and the other uses it.

 {% include message_box.html type="info" title="My message" content=""%}